-- Dr. J. Larry Brown, Tufts University School of Nutrition
+-- Dr. J. Larry Brown, Tufts University School of Nutrition

-We do not contract with retail establishments to provide entrée items.
-A list of all food and beverage items available to students during the day can be downloaded from the OVEC web site at
+A list of all food and beverage items available to students during the day can be downloaded from our web site at www.ovec.org

 Food and beverage items that are sold as extras on the cafeteria lines or through vending machines or school stores all meet the minimum nutritional standards required by the Kentucky Board of Education.
 These standards are designed to limit access to items with little or no nutrient density.
 No sales from machines or school stores take place until 30 minutes after the lunch period ends.
+All other sales of food that does not meet federal regulations does not take place until 1⁄2 hour after school.